KiannaBagdon/KiannaBagdon.github.io/index.md

 ## About My Project

 My project will be working on an animated character system for American Sign Language.
-I will be designing these characters and how they work, including incorporation of location, facial expression, gender, right vs left side, etc.
+I will be designing these characters and how they work, including incorporation of location, facial expression, hand shape, orientation.
+Unlike si5s, motion will be indicated by animation rather than symbols.

 [My Final Report](files/finalreport.pdf)